Azure/Vision-AI-DevKit-Pages/docs/_docs/011-HOL_Using_the_VisionSample.md

 ## Deploy your custom model to your device

 To deploy your custom model, we will first store your model in a publicly accessible location and then update the configuration of the Get Started module to use this model instead of the default one.
-We will use a cloud blob store to store the model but a public OneDrive link woudl work just as well.
+We will use a cloud blob store to store the model but a public OneDrive link would work just as well.

 ### Uploading new custom model files